pip-services/pip-services-docs/content/en/node/tutorials/microservice_dockerization/step0.md

 If everything was installed successfully, the screen will display the latest version of Docker.

-Now, we need to install Docker Compose.
+Next, we need to install Docker Compose.
 To do this, follow the instructions given [here](https://docs.docker.com/compose/install/).

-TLastly, we need to install Powershell.
+Lastly, we need to install Powershell.
 The instructions to install this tool are available [here](https://docs.microsoft.com/en-us/powershell/)

 Once all of the prerequisites are installed and set up, we can move on to [Step 2.
 Building a microservice.](../step1)